LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-arguments.rst

 .. index:: ! setTimeout

-The built-in function ``setTimeout`` allows a programmer to pass a function, specify that it should be called a later point in time.
+The built-in function ``setTimeout`` allows a programmer to pass a function, specify that it should be called at later point in time.
 Its basic syntax is:

 ::